19 Unique Places To Visit In Venice You Will Love

 The Venice Music Museum

 One must-do thing in Venice for music lovers is attending a concert inside a Venetian church or a Scuola Grande.
 Among the many, the Scuola Grande di San Rocco and the San Vitale Church hold over 200 shows a year.
-If you love music, visit the Music Museum in San Lorenzo Church is a unique and different place to stay in Venice.
+If you love music, visit the Music Museum in San Lorenzo Church, an unusual and different place to visit in Venice.

 The Mocenigo Palace with the Perfume Museum